 YoungJu Shin is an Assistant Professor at the Hugh Downs School of Human Communication at Arizona State University.
 Her primary line of research focuses on health communication and culture with the focus on prevention intervention.
 She has conducted a series of studies that examined differential roles of family, school, media, and culture for youth substance use prevention intervention.
 She is also interested in immigrant families and health during the acculturation process, specifically investigating the effects of a role reversal between parent and child in Mexican immigrant families and their communication privacy management and identity negotiation.
 She received a Ph.D. in health communication from Pennsylvania State University, a M.A. in organizational professional communication from Ball State University, and a B.A. from Yeungnam University, with a dual major in Korean language and literature and media and communication.

-Benjamin R. Young received his Ph.D. in Asian history from George Washington University in May 2018 where he wrote his dissertation on North Korea's relations with the Third World during the Cold War era.
-He has published scholarly articles on North Korea's diplomatic history in Cross-Currents: East Asian History and Culture Review, Journal of Northeast Asian History, British Association of Korean Studies Papers, and the Asia-Pacific Journal: Japan Focus.
+Benjamin R. Young is an incoming assistant professor in Cyber Leadership and Intelligence at Dakota State University starting in Fall 2019.
+He currently is a fellow in the Strategy and Policy Department at the U.S. Naval War College.
+Most recently, he received his Ph.D. in Asian history from George Washington University in May 2018.
+He is currently working on his first book, entitled Guns, Guerillas, and the Great Leader: North Korea and the Third World, 1956-1989.
+He has published scholarly articles on North Korea’s diplomatic history in Cross-Currents: East Asian History and Culture Review, Journal of Northeast Asian History, British Association of Korean Studies Papers, and the Asia-Pacific Journal: Japan Focus.
 He is also a regular contributor to NKnews.org and has written pieces for The Washington Post, The Guardian, and Reuters.
 His research has been supported by the Fulbright Foundation, the Cosmos Club, and the U.S Department of Education.
 He has intensively studied the Korean language in the U.S, South Korea, and the ethnic Korean region of China.
 In addition to visiting North Korea, Japan, and Russia, he has also lived in South Korea and China.
-His main research interests revolve around U.S-Korea relations, North Korean diplomacy, African-Asian relations, Marxism in the Third World, development in the contemporary Global South, the radical 1960s, and socialist internationalism."
+His main research interests revolve around U.S-Korea relations, North Korean diplomacy, African-Asian relations, Marxism in the Third World, development in the contemporary Global South, the radical 1960s, and socialist internationalism.